-TRACK Workshop: Business Models Innovation in Practice
+TRACK Workshop: AI and Business Model Innovation

 The workshop will feature practical illustrations based on the real-world experiences of the instructor.
 It will include hands-on break-out sessions that will give participants confidence in applying the concepts.
 Upon completion, participants will be able to identify new business model options for their innovative concepts, assess them, and begin to do the work to bring a new concept to market.

 What will be covered:

 2. Business Model Definition

 3. The Uses of AI in Business Improvement

 4. AI-enabled Business Models